CDEBase/fullstack-pro/packages/sample-graphql-schema/README.md

 # @schema/schema
 This package is intended to be used with [Apollo Server](http://docs.apollostack.com/apollo-server/tools.html) to provide an easy way to setup a GraphQL server and connect it to your database.
-Note that Apollo Server is not a depenedecy of this package.
+Note that Apollo Server is not a depenedency of this package.

 ##Usage